Published on October 6, 2025

 The good news is that finding this person doesn’t have to be complicated or overwhelming.
 With a clear process, you can confidently sort through your options and select an agent you can trust for years to come.
 By taking a few simple steps—like confirming their credentials, asking the right questions, knowing what warning signs to look for, and checking their reputation—you can feel secure in your choice.
 Let’s walk through exactly how to vet potential agents and find a great match for you in Colorado.

-How to Verify an Agent’s Credentials
+How to Quickly Verify Their Credentials

 First things first, you need to confirm that any agent you consider is licensed to sell insurance in Colorado.
 This isn’t just a formality; it proves they have completed the required education and passed state exams on complex Medicare rules and regulations.
 You can easily check an agent’s license status online through the National Association of Insurance Commissioners’ database.
 Simply ask the agent for their license number.
 If they are hesitant to share it or you can’t find them in the state database, that’s a clear sign to walk away.
 Working with a properly licensed agent is the baseline for ensuring you’re getting advice from a qualified professional.

-Key Questions to Ask a Potential Agent
+Smart Questions to Ask a Medicare Agent

 Think of your first conversation with an agent as a friendly interview.
 You’re simply trying to see if they’re a good fit for you.
 Come prepared with a few questions to understand their background and approach.
 You could ask, “How long have you specialized in Medicare?” or “How many clients do you typically help each year?”
 It’s also important to ask how many different insurance companies they work with.
 Their answers will give you a sense of their experience and whether they can truly help you compare all your plan options or just a limited few.
 A dedicated, independent agent will have deep expertise and access to a wide variety of plans.